Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Conclusions

 Our comparisons with NR indicate that self-force theory accurately models the effects of the secondary's spin, even for rapid spins.
 We showed that using a simple re-summation in the 1PAT1R model significantly improved the accuracy of self-force models for lower values of the mass ratio $q$ and higher values of $\chi_1$.
 When completed with the plunge, merger and ringdown, it is quite possible that self-force waveforms can be used to directly model binaries with much lower values of $q$ than previously anticipated.

 We found that the slow primary spin condition is unsurprisingly quite restrictive, underlining the need to develop second-order self-force calculations with a Kerr background metric.
-That being said, companion papers~\cite{paper3,letter} will show that there is significant promise in effectively replacing second-order dissipative effects with PN information; see also Refs.~\cite{Nagar:2022fep,Albertini:2022dmc,Albertini:2023aol}.
+That being said, companion papers~\cite{Honet:2025gge,Honet:2025lmk} will show that there is significant promise in effectively replacing second-order dissipative effects with PN information; see also Refs.~\cite{Nagar:2022fep,Albertini:2022dmc,Albertini:2023aol}.

 There are many possible avenues for extending this work.
 First and foremost, a followup paper in preparation will compare NR and self-force waveforms with precessing secondary spins in the same source frame, which allows a proper comparison of modes other than our approximate comparison of the $(\ell, m)=(2,2)$ mode here.
-There has been an increasing number of NR simulations of spinning binaries (some including precession) performed for larger values of $q$ ~\cite{Boyle:2019kee, Healy:2022wdn, Ferguson:2023vta, Hamilton:2023qkv}, and the companion paper~\cite{letter} will include further comparisons with these.
-Reference~\cite{MacUilliam:2024oif} highlighted that for many effective waveform models of precessing binaries, their faithfulness to NR decreases with increasing $q$, motivating further development of precessing self-force waveforms to calibrate other models at higher values of $q$.
+Although the effect of precession in our model is very small (2PA, as opposed to the 1PA effects we focus on), comparison to NR simulations will be a valuable first step toward comparisons of more generic precessing systems, as well as a probe of how significant the secondary spin's prececession might be for comparable-mass systems.
+There have been an increasing number of NR simulations of spinning binaries (some including precession) performed for larger values of $q$ ~\cite{Boyle:2019kee, Healy:2022wdn, Ferguson:2023vta, Hamilton:2023qkv}, and the companion paper~\cite{Honet:2025lmk} includes further comparisons with these in the non-precessing case.
+Reference~\cite{MacUilliam:2024oif} highlighted that for many effective waveform models of precessing binaries, their faithfulness to NR decreases with increasing~$q$, motivating further development of precessing self-force waveforms to calibrate other models at higher values of~$q$.